Contact Us for a Free Consultation (213) 542-0979

 That's where your criminal defense attorney is crucial in getting facts that are helpful to you into the prosecutor's hands.

-A lot of times, when the police investigate these burglary charges where a person is present, under Penal Code Section 459, they're only looking at it from the victim's and prosecutor's standpoint.
+A lot of times, when the police investigate burglary charges where a person is present under Penal Code Section 459, they only consider the victim's and prosecutor's standpoints.

-They are trying to get the person who is the target of their investigation verses getting all of the facts and details here and see what really happened, so that when the prosecutor gets this case and evaluates it, they've got everything.
+They are trying to get the person who is the target of their investigation versus getting all of the facts and details here and seeing what happened so that when the prosecutor gets this case and evaluates it, they've got everything.

-They don't do that.
-So, it's up to your criminal defense attorney to get your side of the story out to the prosecutors, to the judge, to a jury — whatever make sense in your particular circumstance.
+They don't.
+So, it's up to your criminal defense attorney to present your side of the story to the prosecutors, the judge, and a jury—whatever makes sense in your particular circumstance.

 Ask for a meeting with Ron Hedding.
-I've been doing this almost three decades from the criminal defense standpoint getting results for people just like you.
+I've been doing this from a criminal defense standpoint for almost three decades, getting results for people like you.

 Hedding Law Firm has two office locations in Los Angeles County.
 Contact our office for a free case consultation at (213) 542-0979.